mjtimblin/dotfiles/README.md

 ## Installation

-To install, clone the repository and run `bash bin/install.sh`
+To install, clone the repository and run `./bin/install.sh`

 ## Updating Config